camuthig/django-pat/README.md

 **Optional: Add Personal Access Token Views**

 APIs can be added to your Django application to create, retrieve, and revoke tokens out of the box.
+This will create new Django Rest Routes at `/personalAccessTokens`

 ```python
 # urls.py